Medicare Prescription Drug, Improvement, and Modernization Act: Costs

 Initially, the net cost of the program was projected at $400 billion for the ten-year period between 2004 and 2013.
 Administration official Thomas Scully instructed analyst Richard Foster not to tell Congress of Foster's finding that the cost would actually be over $500 billion.
 One month after passage, the administration estimated that the net cost of the program over the period between 2006 (the first year the program started paying benefits) and 2015 would be $534 billion.
 As of February 2009, the projected net cost of the program over the 2006 to 2015 period was $549.2 billion.

 Bar to negotiation of prescription drug prices

-After the enactment of Medicare Prescription Drug, Improvement, and Modernization Act in 2003, only insurance companies administering Medicare prescription drug program, not Medicare, had the legal right to negotiate drug prices directly from drug manufacturers.
+After the enactment of Medicare Prescription Drug, Improvement, and Modernization Act in 2003, only insurance companies administering Medicare prescription drug program, not Medicare, would have the legal right to negotiate drug prices directly with drug manufacturers.
 The Medicare Prescription Drug Act expressly prohibited Medicare from negotiating bulk prescription drug prices.
+Oregon Representative Peter DeFazio said, "We could provide a much more meaningful benefit if we negotiated lower prices as other nations have done," and his Maine colleague Tom Allen, remarked on the absurdity, "that the government will not be able to negotiate lower prices," for the drugs on which it plans to spend $400 billion in the next decade.

 The "donut hole" provision of the Patient Protection and Affordable Care Act of 2010 was an attempt to correct the issue.
 In 2022, the Inflation Reduction Act removed this ban and allowed Medicare to begin negotiating drug prices starting in 2026.